KidsBell

 What happens:

-The app combines both into a simple Daily Emotion Card that parents can review with their child at home.
+The app combines both into a Daily Emotion Card that families can review at home

 Why it matters:

-Turns daily updates into a shared emotional story instead of long text reports.
+Turns updates from transactional reports into a shared emotional narrative.

-Helps parents start meaningful conversations with their child.
+Helps caregivers start meaningful conversations with their child.

 Strengthens connection between families and teachers through clear, visual communication.